Iamronan/Jekyll-Starter-Theme/README.markdown

 ## Jekyll Starter Theme using Gulp & Blaze Modular Framework

-This is  starter project including full setup for Jekyll, GulpJS, Imagemin SASS, AutoPrefixer &amp; BrowserSync.
+This is  starter project including full setup for Jekyll, GulpJS, Imagemin, SASS, AutoPrefixer &amp; BrowserSync.
 You can add blaze components as you require for your project.

+Overide partials contained within the custom folder for overides or custom theming

 ## System Preparation